provenance-io/walletconnect-js/README.md

 * `WINDOW_MESSAGES` - Various messages broadcast out from walletconnect-js to the parent application
   - Use these messages to prompt or indicate status updates to the end user
   - Current Messages: `CONNECTED`, `DISCONNECT`, `TRANSACTION_COMPLETE`, `TRANSACTION_FAILED`, `SIGNATURE_COMPLETE`, `SIGNATURE_FAILED`, `SIGN_JWT_COMPLETE`, `SIGN_JWT_FAILED`, `DELEGATE_HASH_COMPLETE`, and `DELEGATE_HASH_FAILED`.
-  - Usage:  Currently there is a custom event listener methods on `walletConnectService`
+  - Usage:  Currently there is are custom event listener methods on `walletConnectService`
     - These are `addEventListener(eventName, callback)`, `removeEventListener(eventName)`, and `removeAllEventListeners()`
     - Example:
       ```js